konflux-ci/release-service-catalog/tasks/check-data-keys/README.md

 | dataPath | Path to the JSON string of the merged data to use       | No       |               |
 | systems  | The systems to check that all data keys are present for | Yes      | []            |

+## Changes in 0.9.2
+* Fixing checkton/shellcheck linting issues in the task and test

 ## Changes in 0.9.1
 * The task would show failure output if a system with just one key was added (as cdn currently is)